Menstrubation is essentially yin and yang, two conflicting experiences meshed into one.

-Rather than concern yourself with the best sex positions for menstrual cramps, menstrubation lets you take pleasure into your own hands (women's most intense orgasms are through solo sex, after all) and provide some much-needed relief during an often uncomfortable time.
+Women often pivot their attention towards the best sex positions for menstrual cramps, but menstrubation lets you take pleasure into your own hands.
+Considering women's most intense orgasms are through solo sex, it's worth a try when Midol doesn't seem to do the trick.

 Does menstrubation help with period pain?